 Who is Eligible

 Export Promotion Grants are awarded to eligible small businesses that meet the U.S. SBA's definition and can self-certify their eligibility.
 Small businesses are generally defined as those with 500 or fewer employees.
-Candidates must evaluate and certify their eligibility by printing and signing the following two SBA forms available in the Toolbox at the right (Self-Representation as an Eligible Small Business Concern, Debarment Certification Form).
+Candidates must evaluate and certify their eligibility by printing and signing the two SBA forms, Self-Representation as an Eligible Small Business Concern and Debarment Certification Form (available in the Toolbox at the right).

 Other qualifying criteria:

-- As least 75% of the company's total employees must be employed in Oregon.
+- At least 75% of the company's total employees must be employed in Oregon

 Maximum Dollar Value

-Export Promotion Grants reimburse up to 50% of a company's eligible expenses up to $5,000.
-Eligible applicants may apply for two events per fiscal year.
-Companies who have received a STEP grant should speak with their Global Trade Specialist to see if they are eligible for a second grant.
+Export Promotion Grants reimburse up to 50% of a company's eligible expenses up to $10,000.
+Eligible applicants may receive up to four grants per federal fiscal year.

 Most export training and development activities are supported by the Export Promotion Program, though specific programs of activity must be developed in consultation with a Global Trade Specialist.
 Examples of supported activities include:

-- Attendance at export seminars or training provided by the U.S. Commercial Service in U.S. locations.
+- Attendance at export seminars or training provided by the U.S. Commercial Service in U.S. locations (maximum reimbursement of $500)

-- Additional research, lead generation, Web development or other counseling services provided by Oregon representatives in Europe,
+- Market research, lead generation, Web development, or other counseling services provided by Oregon's overseas representatives

 Expenses eligible for reimbursement include: